tobiaskortus/covid19-search/processing/README.md

 ```

-For each of the parralel `process_chunk` tasks a new database connection to the MongoDB is established.
+For each of the parallel `process_chunk` tasks a new database connection to the MongoDB is established.
 After that each filepath and document id tuple is used in order to load and process the data used for the update of the data models.

-In order to filter out invalid and unneccesary documents the extracted document title is analysed both for empty and non-english (`is_english` in `literature.y`) titles.
-In order to determine the language of the title the [pycld2](https://github.com/aboSamoor/pycld2)  python implementation of the Compact Langauge Detect 2 model is used.
+In order to filter out invalid and unnecessary documents, the extracted document title is analysed both for empty and non-english (`is_english` in `literature.y`) titles using the the [pycld2](https://github.com/aboSamoor/pycld2)  python implementation of the Compact Langauge Detect 2 model.

-After that filter step the document index is updated based on the document title, the involved authors and institutions and the abstract.
+After that filter step, the document index is updated based on the document title, the involved authors and institutions and the abstract.
 For those information the corresponding preprocessing steps are applied as described in the previous sections.
 As a final step the inverted index is updated using the `update_inverted_index` function using the processed word stems for each document section (title, abstract, body).

 In the `update_inverted_index` function the inverted index is updated consecutively for each word stem using an adapted algorithm which is based on the algorithm provided by Trucia et. al. [4].
 In this algorithm the inverted index is created and updated by iterating over all given word stems.
 When updating the model, a distinction is made between the following three states:

-- If the **word stem** is currently **not existent** in the inverted index the word stem is added using a configured instance of the inverted index data object.
+- If the **word stem** is currently **not existent** in the inverted index, the word stem is added using a configured instance of the inverted index data object.
 Both the doc_id list and the count section are initialized based on the the given data.
-- If the **stem was already added to the database** and the **document does not exist in the list of document ids** the document id with the correspronding count section is added.
+- If the **stem was already added to the database** and the **document does not exist in the list of document ids**, the document id with the corresponding count section is added.
-- If the **stem was already added to the database** and the **document id does exist in the data object** only the number of occurences of the term in the given section is updated.
+- If the **stem was already added to the database** and the **document id does exist in the data object**, only the number of occurences of the term in the given section is updated.